Hickings Lane Medical Centre

 - What should you do if your personal information changes?

-The practice will be what’s known as the ‘Controller’ of the personal data you provide to us.
+[Practice Name] will be what’s known as the ‘Controller’ of your personal data.

 Why do we need your information?